 Surgical Technology at HCC

 The Housatonic Community College (HCC) Surgical Technology Program is licensed by the Connecticut Board of Regents and accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-Once students enrolled in the HCC Surgical Technology Program successfully complete the requirements of the two-year Associate of Science Degree Program, they will be eligible to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination.
-A passing score on this exam will enable the student status as a Certified Surgical Technologist, employable in all 50 states.
+Once students enrolled in the HCC Surgical Technology Program successfully complete the requirements of the two-year Associate of Science Degree Program, they will be eligible to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination.
+A passing score on this exam will grant the student status as a Certified Surgical Technologist, employable in all 50 states.